A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Introduction

 \textbf{Empirical validation.} We conduct experiments to validate our theoretical findings.
-The results confirm that \ours converges faster \wrt iterations for graphs with larger diameters, such as cycles.
+The results confirm that Multi-Walk converges faster \wrt iterations for graphs with larger diameters, such as cycles.
 However, this advantage does not hold for topologies with smaller diameters, such as complete graphs.
-We also examine the impact of non-iid data in an Erdős–Rényi topology, observing behavior consistent with the predictions of our theorem.
-To highlight the benefits of \ours over \agos in communication-constrained settings, we conducted experiments measuring convergence rates \wrt total transmitted bits during the fine-tuning of OPT-$125$M \citep{OPT} as a large language model.
+We also examine the impact of non-iid data in an Erdős–Rényi topology, observing behavior consistent with our theoretical analysis.
+To highlight the benefits of Multi-Walk over \agos in communication-constrained settings, we conducted experiments measuring convergence rates \wrt total transmitted bits during the fine-tuning of OPT-$125$M \citep{OPT} as a large language model.
 Overall, the experiments provide valuable insights into the performance trade-offs between gossip and random walk-based decentralized learning algorithms.